- Fruits: apples, cherries, general tree fruits

 - Production Systems: general crop production

-Our long term goal is to develop an effective, environmentally friendly method to protect fruit tree buds and flowers from spring frost damage through the delay of phenological development by cooling the buds once dormancy has been broken.
+Our long term goal is to develop an effective, environmentally friendly method to protect cherry and apple buds and flowers from spring frost damage, and to delay bloom by cooling the buds once the dormancy has been broken.

 Specific short term goals include: